idf3d/podpisfree/README.md

 * Use only standard, cross-platform components for UI (awt should be fine).
 * Run `./gradlew check` before submitting PR.
 * It is recommended to sign commits with GPG key.
-* Do not commit proprietary libraries, non-free components, sensitive information to the repository.
+* Do not commit proprietary libraries, non-free components and sensitive information to the repository.
 * Write unit tests when possible.

 ### TODO list